marvinrusinek/angular-10-quiz-app/README.md

 	- make sure it picks up the selected value and compares it to correct because selected is not a required field (nor is correct)
 -----
 # Once navigation works:
-- check that progressbar increments for next question
+- check that progressbar increments for next question - it does, I think there was a case where it actually decreased, check
 - check that correctAnswerCount is incremented
 - check that border is blue for question and gray for answers
 - ensure clearing of options in-between questions